 Benefits of MCT Oil Over Fractionated Coconut Oil

 As you can consume MCT oil, you can use it in more ways than the non-food grade fractionated coconut oil.

 They both feel light on skin.
 So, you can use MCT oil as a carrier oil too for massage therapy.
 You can also apply MCT oil directly to your skin, like me.

 Besides external use, you can also add MCT oil to your morning coffee to create a bulletproof coffee.
 Or simply mix into your food so that it can help control your calorie intake and aid in weight loss.
-Through consumption, MCT oil can help relieve constipation too.
+Through consumption, MCT oil can help with constipation too.

 In short, you can use MCT oil for both consumption and skin care whereas you can only use fractionated coconut oil for skin care.

 If you’re looking for a good moisturizing oil for your skin only, then get fractionated coconut oil.
 If you want to have more energy and lose weight, and also able to nourish your skin at the same time, choose MCT oil instead.